nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Deleting a patient : `delete`

-Deletes the specified patient and tasks associated to that patient from the address book.
+Deletes the specified patient and tasks associated to that patient from the system.

 :pencil: Format: `delete INDEX`